 If you’re just looking to make money and do it as a job, it’s better to get into an alternative field of fitness.
 It could be anything, aerobics, weight training, Zumba, callisthenics.

 7. Are there any online or offline courses that you would recommend before entering this space?

 Right now there are online classes going on.
 Even after the pandemic will be over, there are many places like Kaivalyadhama, WR School Of Yoga, and Isha Yoga that are apt for it.
 These are some places where you can go and learn yoga.
 Also, I recommend The Yoga Institute in Santacruz, Mumbai.

 8. Which networking groups and showcasing events could help a trainer meet the right people and generate work opportunities in this field?

 Social media, Instagram and online classes are all great.
-People started connecting with me through Instagram and right now, I’m teaching people in New York, New Jersey, so I am working on different time zones.
+People started connecting with me through Instagram and right now, I’m teaching people in New York, and New Jersey, so I am working in different time zones.
 During the pandemic, Instagram has really helped me.

 9. What are some investments one should be ready to make when entering the fitness and yoga space?

 Here are some things to keep in mind: